Editor’s Note: This post was originally published in 2018 and has been updated for accuracy and comprehensiveness.

 - Guest vehicles must be parked in the designated onsite parking areas.

-While the Big Island’s rules are getting stricter, Nagaoka still sees this county as the best spot for budget-conscious prospective homeowners.
+While the Big Island’s rules are getting stricter, this is still one of the top spots for budget-conscious prospective homeowners.

 In Honolulu County, home of the most visited island, Oahu, it’s a different story.

-“If [prospective buyers] are looking on Oahu, I’ll be clear there are only some areas you can have a vacation rental,” Nagaoka said.
+“If [prospective buyers] are looking on Oahu, I’ll be clear there are only some areas you can have a vacation rental,” our team member said.
 “For the most part, people don’t want to buy a vacation rental on Waikiki, so I make sure they understand the restrictions and new ordinances.”

 Honolulu County recognizes 2 types of STRs: bed-and-breakfast homes and transient vacation units.
 In a B&B, the homeowner is present during the guest’s stay, with a maximum of 4 guests.
 With transient vacation units (TVUs), the host rents the entire home and is not living there during the stay; these have stricter zoning regulations.